-Applicants should use criteria and guidelines below as guidance in compiling their applications.
-Recommendation for DG awards will be evaluated against the criteria and guidelines below for the category of initiatives indicated.
+20.1 The applicants should use the criteria and guidelines below as guidance in compiling their applications.
+The recommendation for DG awards will be evaluated against the criteria and guidelines below for the categories of initiatives indicated.
 The criteria and guidelines apply for both awarding and non-awarding recommendations.